ed-rodh/Null_models_I_and_II/README.md

 For function ```sample_from_Null_model_II()``` a gradual reduction of the temperature toward minimal temperature ('min_temp') is carried out by a linear annealing schedule with two slopes characterized by parameters 'T_factor_fast' and 'T_factor_slow'.
    + 'T_factor_fast' represent the rate of temperature reduction for high temperatures where the system is expected to wander initially towards a broad region of the search space (acceptance rate high).
    + 'T_factor_slow'  represent the cooling rate at low temperatures where the search space become narrower (acceptance rate small).
-   + This code assume a default 'min_temp' parameter  linked to the number of sequences in the MSA: min_temp=2/(10*M).
+   + This code assume parameter min_temp="default" wich means that min_temp=2/(10*M)  where M is the number of sequences in the MSA.
-   + The parameter num_iter_max stand for the maximum number of swaps attempted.
+   + The parameter num_iter_max stand for the maximum number of swaps to attempt.

 We also provide other potentially useful functions:
  + ```translate_fasta_to_num_matrix(msa_fasta::String,...)``` to read the MSA as fasta file and transform to an MSA as a matrix of numbers.
 The mapping is {-, A, C, ..., Y} -> {1, 2, 3,..., 21}.